-B.16.2.5 Reactivation Test - ELT(DT)s only
+B.16.2.6 Reactivation Test - ELT(AD)s, (AP)s, (AF)s, and (DT)s only

-This test is in addition to the test in B.16.2.4.
+This test is in addition to the test in B.16.2.5 for ELT(AP)s.
 The test specified below shall be performed at ambient temperature only.

-The ELT(DT) shall be activated by one of the means external to the ELT(DT) defined in the Table in section B.15.2.2 above and shall then be deactivated by the same means.

-Approximately half way through the Cancellation Message sequence (i.e., approximately 50 seconds after deactivating the ELT(DT)) the ELT(DT) shall be reactivated by one of the means defined in the Table in section B.15.2.2 above.
+The ELT shall be activated by one of the means external to the ELT (either auto-activation by the beacon, auto-activation by external means, or remote-manual activation) above and shall then be deactivated by the same means.
+Approximately half way through the Cancellation Message sequence (i.e., approximately 50 seconds after deactivating the ELT the ELT shall be reactivated by the same means as above.

-The transmissions from the ELT(DT) shall be monitored to ensure that the ELT(DT) immediately ceases transmitting the Cancellation Message as soon as it is reactivated and it then immediately reinitiates the alert sequence and transmits a valid alert message within 5 seconds after reactivation.
+The transmissions from the ELT shall be monitored to ensure that the ELT immediately ceases transmitting the Cancellation Message as soon as it is reactivated and it then immediately reinitiates the alert sequence and transmits a valid alert message within 5 seconds after reactivation.
 Verify the transition from cancellation message to distress message occurred by checking the message content per section B.8

-- a) Inspection of the beacon shall ensure that the manual cancellation function on the beacon is separate to the on/off function - b) Inspection of the beacon shall ensure that the manual cancellation function is protected from inadvertent activation and requires two simple and independent actions to initiate the cancellation function - c) The beacon shall be checked to ensure that it is reactivated and starts transmitting distress alerts within 5 seconds or 8 seconds for EPIRBs when the cancellation message is interrupted part way through by turning the beacon back on again. - d) On ELT(DT)s only the cancellation message shall be initiated by a means external to the ELT(DT) and part way through the cancellation sequence the ELT(DT) shall be reactivated and shall be checked to ensure that it starts transmitting distress alerts within 5 seconds.
+- a) Inspection of the beacon shall ensure that the manual cancellation function on the beacon is separate to the on/off function except ELT(AD)s, (AF)s, and (DT)s

+- b) Inspection of the beacon shall ensure that the manual cancellation function is protected from inadvertent activation and requires two simple and independent actions to initiate the cancellation function except ELT(AD)s, (AF)s, and (DT)s - c) The beacon shall be checked to ensure that it is reactivated and starts transmitting distress alerts within 5 seconds or 8 seconds for EPIRBs when the cancellation message is interrupted part way through by turning the beacon back on again. - d) On ELT(AD)s, (AF)s, (AP)s, and (DT)s only the cancellation message shall be initiated by a means external to the ELT(AD)s, (AF)s, (AP)s, and (DT)s and part way through the cancellation sequence the ELT(AD)s, (AF)s, (AP)s, and (DT)s shall be reactivated and shall be checked to ensure that it starts transmitting distress alerts within 5 seconds.